Receivables turnover ratio

 Like other efficiency measurements, receivable turnover ratio suffers from a number of issues and limitation.
 Some of them are briefly discussed below:

-1. Receivables turnover ratio does not reflect the creditworthiness of individual receivables.
-The calculation of this metric is based on the average receivables for a selected period which can’t be solely relied upon for determining an entity’s ability to collect its credit sales.
-A proper evaluation of entity’s collection ability and the credit status of its customers require analysts to have a careful investigation of receivables aging report.
+- Receivables turnover ratio does not necessarily reflect the creditworthiness of individual receivables.
+The calculation of this metric is based on the average receivables for a selected period.
+A careful investigation of receivables aging report is needed to gauge the status and reliability of each credit customer.

-2. A high turnover metric may indicate that the management is adopting an excessively conservative credit policy by which it allows credit sales to only highly creditworthy customers, driving away others to competitors.
+- A very high turnover metric might indicate that the management is adopting an excessively conservative credit policy by which it allows credit sales to only highly creditworthy customers, driving away others to competitors.
 An entity with unnecessarily too restrictive credit policy may suffer from lost revenue, reduced profit and therefore slower growth.

-3. A low receivables turnover ratio does not necessarily reflect an inadequate credit policy or inefficiency on the part of collection personnel.
-Instead, it may be caused on account of negligence of staff working in other areas of the organization.
-An inefficient shipment and delivery process can be a major reason of delayed payments.
-For example, if faulty, broken, unfit or otherwise undesired items are frequently dispatched, the customers would certainly not accept them and refuse to make the payment until the the right products are delivered to them.
+- A low receivables turnover ratio does not necessarily reflect an inadequate credit policy or inefficiency on the part of collection personnel.
+Instead, it may be caused on account of negligence of employees working in other areas of the organization.
+For example, an inefficient shipment and delivery process can be a major reason of delayed payments.
+If faulty, broken, unfit or otherwise undesired items are frequently dispatched to customers, they would certainly not accept them and refuse to make the payment unless the right products are delivered to them within the reasonable time.

-4. Many seasonal businesses usually observe a significant variation in their receivables throughout the year.
-The analysts should therefore be careful in selecting the beginning and ending points while determining the average receivables balance of such businesses.
-A helpful approach for leveling any seasonal gaps in such situations is to compute the ratio for the full year and use the average ending balance of all the months as denominator of the formula.
-This is because an arbitrarily selected period might provide misleading or inadequate values for both numerator and denominator of the equation and the receivables turnover ratio derived from such values may not reflect the entity’s actual collection ability.
+- Seasonal businesses generally observe a significant variation in their receivables throughout the year.
+The analysts should therefore be careful in selecting the beginning and ending points for obtaining the average receivables balance of such businesses.
+A general approach for levelling any seasonal gaps is to compute the ratio for a full year period by using the average of ending balances of all the months as denominator of the formula.
+This is because an arbitrarily selected period might provide misleading or inadequate values for both numerator and denominator and the ratio derived from such values may not reflect the entity’s actual collection performance.

-5. Some companies deviate from the calculation illustrated above.
+- Some companies calculate their receivables turnover ratio a little bit differently.
 Instead of net credit sales, they use the total sales value as numerator of the formula.
 While this approach may exhibit a slightly higher ratio number than it should actually be, the purpose may not be to conceal the fact or mislead the users.
-The analysts and investors should investigate the way the company has driven its ratio or they can compute the ratio independently on their own.
+The analysts and investors should, therefore, investigate the way the company has driven the ratio number or they can compute the ratio independently on their own.

 Leave a comment